Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/08. Bootstrap/README.md

 Many great painters began their careers making deliberate copies of the masterworks of other artists.
 So we're going to take a chapter from their book.

-1. Pick one of your wireframes you drew in last week's.
+1. Pick one of your wireframes you drew in the intial activity.
 1. Make an `index.html` file in a new directory called `bootstrap-mockup`.
 1. Now add bootstrap using the CDN link